Today's Best Tech Deals

 Habituated from years of flipping hard-wired switches, many users (or their children) will instinctively use the wall switch to turn the lights out when they leave a room.
 Once that happens, all the apps in the world won’t be able to turn the light back on until the switch is returned to the on position.
 While this won’t be an issue if you install smart switches, they can’t change a bulb’s color or color temperature.

 That said, smart bulbs, no matter what the technology, still won’t be right for everyone.
 Notably, most of these bulbs cannot be dimmed via a hardwired wall switch (it messes with the power going to the radio, rendering them useless).
 Some will fail even if a dimmer is present on the circuit and dialed up to full power.
-And while today’s bulbs are brighter than ever, they’re still dim by “dumb” bulb standards.
-But the quality of light from an LED bulb is likely to be much, much better.
+The quality of light from an LED bulb is likely to be much, much better.

 The good news is that bulb prices are going down, so it’s easier to get started with smart bulbs and less punishing should you find that a product doesn’t work for you.
 That said, we want to get you started on the right foot.
 So without further ado, here are deep dives into the most worthwhile color and white LED smart bulbs on the market.